 Tomato Tart Tatin and Rosé from Provence

 This Tomato Tarte Tatin starter was so gorgeous on the eye that everyone who came to our Mirabeau lunch was already talking about it before they even sat down.
-It combines all the delicious flavours of Provence in a super-concentrated way, giving you a fantastic starter to a sunny meal, or work it as a stand alone lunch with some salad or fine beans.
+It combines all the delicious flavours of Provence in a super-concentrated way, giving you a fantastic starter to a sunny meal, or work it as a stand-alone lunch with some salad or fine beans.
+The recipe was previously published by Mirabeau Wine.

 Tarte Tatin aux Tomates (Savoury Tomato Tart)